 Hauling your backpack around the world and in the midst of the unknown gives you a sense of freedom.
-For sure backpacking is a way to connect intensely with people, different cultures, and new environments.
+For sure backpacking is a way to connect intensely with people, different cultures, and new outdoor settings.
 Stepping out of your comfort zone might not be easy at the beginning but it eventually rewards you with a sense of gratitude, openness, and self-acceptance.
 You learn to plan, stay organized and live in the moment, but you also learn how to develop your instinct.
 If you are ready to take this leap of faith then consider some of the important points below, before you start your backpacking trip:

 Things to consider before backpacking:

-Indeed it’s a good idea to choose your preferred destination based on your budget through a research work.
+Indeed it’s a good idea to choose your preferred destination based on your budget through research work.
 You can consider reading some blog posts, or join some interesting groups on different social media platforms to connect with fellow backpackers.
 You can also ask some specific questions on forums where you will likely get some practical answers.
 Choose the ideal hiking trails if you are planning to venture into the wilderness.
 This is a good way to appreciate the beauty of nature and tranquillity.
 If you are about to start your first backpacking trail then it is better to start with a simple one-night or two-day trip until you get comfortable with the experience.

 Be aware of the potential ‘threats’ like flash-flood, so you can take the required precautions.
 It is good to possess a paper map of your preferred location and take your time to study it.
-Make sure to double check any listed mileage you find online against a real map before going on a hiking trail.
+Make sure to double-check any listed mileage you find online against a real map before going on a hiking trail.

 Choosing your backpacking kit: